Click here for tickets!

 (Desautels Concert Hall, UM)

-Anne Manson, conductor; Jonathon Adams, baritone; Jessica Sparvier-Well, flute-composer; Tyson Houseman, video artist
+Anne Manson, conductor; Jonathon Adams, baritone; Jessica Sparvier-Wells, flute-composer; Tyson Houseman, video artist

 THE VISIONARY CREE-MÉTIS BARITONE sings baroque and urgent new musical lamentations.
 Guiding you through stirring discoveries, disruptions, and landscapes, this concert will leave you changed.